Last Updated: March 31, 2020

 How Data is Used by iCouldBe

-iCouldbe uses information that is collected, both voluntarily and automatically, for administrative and management purposes.
-This usage may include compiling non-personally identifiable information for reporting to funders, corporate partners or other parties.
+iCouldBe uses information that is collected, both voluntarily and automatically, for administrative and management purposes.
+This usage may include compiling non-personally identifiable information for reporting to funders, corporate partners or other parties, such as researchers or external evaluators.

 iCouldBe may use Mentee and Mentor quotes and comments in marketing, training, fundraising, social media, or other similar initiatives and will only use fictional user names, unless written approval to use user names or real names has been given.